 It takes time, sometimes as long as two to three months – for the hip to heal after a dislocation.
-The orthopaedic surgeon may recommend traction for a short period, followed by controlled exercises using a continuous-passive-motion machine.
+The orthopedic surgeon may recommend traction for a short period, followed by controlled exercises using a continuous-passive-motion machine.
 The patient can probably begin walking with crutches when he or she is free of pain, and should continue to use a walking aid, such as a cane, until the limp disappears.

 Consequences of a hip dislocation